RF-DASH

 Module 4: Farm First Aid

-Module 4 describes how emergency responders can teach first aid to farm/ranch families, farm employees, and other farm stakeholders.
+Module 4 describes how emergency responders can teach first aid to farm/ranch families, employees, and other stakeholders.

 Module 5: Approaching the Farm Community

-Module 5 provides different avenues for emergency responders on how to approach farmers about farm safety.
+Module 5 provides different avenues for emergency responders on how to approach farmers/ranchers about agricultural safety.

 Course Design